Augmented Reality (AR) is the subset of Mixed Reality that powers the Mixed Reality Challenges that launched at District Hall (and later at Fab@CIC).

 That's the Cambridge Innovation Center building behind an early AR "TEST," in the image that accompanies this post.

-I was looking for the simplest AR app - the easiest to use, and the most reliable.
+You were looking for the simplest AR app - the easiest to use, and the most reliable.

-I think I found it: WallaMe.
+You thought you'd found it: WallaMe.

 You also have to like their advice on how to start: "Find a wall."